Koed00/django-q/docs/tasks.rst

 q_options
 """""""""
-None of the option keywords get passed on to the function.
+None of the option keywords get passed on to the task function.
 As an alternative you can also put them in a single keyword dict named ``q_options``.
 This enables you to use these keywords for your function call::